- Clinical science

 - Ranges from erythematous plaques with patchy scaling → greasy yellow crusts, distributed along areas with hair and oily skin:

-- Exposure to the sunlight may help relieve symptoms.
+- Exposure to sunlight may help relieve symptoms.

 - Avoid precipitating factors if possible